Advanced Solutions Architect - IT-Online

 As a Solutions Architect, you’ll be responsible for designing and developing our products.
-You will design the systems architecture of our software solutions as well as implement them in order to meet user requirements.
+You will design the systems cas well as implement them in order to meet user requirements.
 You should have good programming skills with Python or C++/C# and experience with data science tools such as pandas, NumPy and Scikit-learn

 Qualifications: